jeherve/traktivity/readme.txt

 == Installation ==

 1. Install the plugin either via the WordPress.org plugin directory, or by uploading the files to your server.
-2. Go to Traktivity > Settings in your dashboard.
+2. Go to Traktivity > Dashboard in your dashboard.
 3. Follow the instructions to set up the plugin.
 4. Sit back and watch something on TV. 📺